This is Home Phase 3

 Temporary Flood relief housing

-BVRH continues to assist the Government of Alberta with their efforts to house local victims of the southern flooding.
-This program is winding down; just one tenant remains in place.
+BVRH is winding down its assistance to the Government of Alberta with their efforts to house local victims of the southern flooding.
+The last household has relocated, and the trailers will are scheduled for removal shortly.

 Bow River Lodge Redevelopment “This is Home”

-Phase 1: Deficiency work is underway.
-If all goes as well as possible The perceived schedule indicates:
+Phase 1: Minor deficiency work continues; if all goes as well as possible the schedule indicates:

-o Handover from the Contractor to Alberta Seniors and Housing in Q3 2017.
+o Handover from the Contractor to Alberta Seniors and Housing in Q4 2017.

-o Handover from Alberta Seniors and Housing to BVRH shortly in Q3 2017.
+o Handover from Alberta Seniors and Housing to BVRH shortly afterwards.

 o Commissioning period of 6 to 8 weeks.